What is a Business Voucher?

 3. Update Deals Regularly

 Keep up with the seasons and trends.
-Create business vouchers that are linked to specific events or holidays.
+Create gift vouchers that are linkable to specific events or holidays.

 4. Integrate With Other Loyalty Programs